-- As a member of the Middle Management Team all Assistant Principal I post holders have a role in Leading Teaching and Learning in school and supporting the Senior Management Team in developing and implementing the School Development Plan. - An AP1 and an AP2 will liaise together to encourage a supportive and collaborative approach to leadership.
+- As a member of the Middle Management Team all Assistant Principal I post holders have a role in Leading Teaching and Learning in school and supporting the Senior Management Team in developing and implementing the School Development Plan. - AP1 and an AP2 Post Holders will work together as teams to support Teaching & Learning.
+This will lead to a supportive and collaborative approach to leadership. - Post Holders who are involved in other activities in the school can include this as part of their end of year report.